Making hard work easier

 Promising early results

-While it’s still early in our engagement, the results from our thin-slice invoicing system built on Google Cloud are promising.
+While it’s still early in our engagement, our thin-slice invoicing system results are promising.
 However, the more significant business outcome is the realignment of the engineering and business teams.
 Since we were able to develop a technical strategy, establish autonomous teams, decouple deliveries and develop architectural principles, the domain teams are empowered to deliver tangible value more quickly.
 In addition, Workrise can bring technology closer to their business, meaning they can provide better products since there’s a better understanding of the business processes.

 Finally, Workrise can continue crafting a better engineering culture as teams have the autonomy to choose the solutions they create instead of handing down proposed solutions.